Level 2 - Dry Needling Spine & Lower Quadrant

 Getting great dry needling results and aspire to extend your skills to a greater range of clients?

 Aware of your technical limitations and professional responsibility to stay within your scope of practice?

-This course is designed for those who have attended a Level 1 - Introductory Course and are enthusiastic clinicians, wanting to utilise dry needling for conditions involving the spine & lower quadrant.
+This dry needing course is designed for those who have attended a Level 1 - Dry Needling Introductory Course and are enthusiastic clinicians, wanting to utilise dry needling for conditions involving the spine & lower quadrant.
 Electro-acupuncture and gua sha fascial massage are also covered.
-With many clients presenting in acute lumbar pain, viscerosomatic pain, hamstring or calf 'tears', having dry needling skills to treat these areas alone, saves time and improves client education, rappel, and outcomes.
+With many clients presenting with acute lumbar pain and viscerosomatic pain, having dry needling skills to treat these areas alone, saves time and improves client education, rapport and outcomes.